docker-archive/classicswarm/docs/multi-manager-setup.md

 ### Assumptions

 You need either a `Consul`, `etcd`, or `Zookeeper` cluster.
 This procedure is written assuming a `Consul` server running on address `192.168.42.10:8500`.
+All hosts will have a Docker Engine configured to listen on port 2375.
+We will be configuring the Managers to operate on port 4000.
 The sample swarm configuration has three machines:

 - `manager-1` on `192.168.42.200`
 - `manager-2` on `192.168.42.201`